HMS Belleisle (1876): Service history

-In 1887 while stationed in Kingstown Harbour (now Dun Laoghaire) the Commanding Officer invited the entire Water Wag Club to come on board on Tuesday 21 June to celebrate Queen Victoria's Golden Jubilee.
-The Water Wags declined the invitation as they were on a Jubilee Cruise to Dalkey Island and did not wish to miss the favourable tide.

 She paid off into the "B" Reserve in April 1893, descending into the Fleet Reserve in May 1894.
 She was paid off in May 1900 and converted into a target ship.

 After surviving gunfire from HMS Majestic in which shells filled with lyddite were tested, she was towed back to Portsmouth.
 There, she was used to test the effect of guns of 6-inch and of 9.2 inch calibre, and of torpedoes.
 The torpedo experiments were expected to demonstrate the protective effect of cellulose against these weapons; the cellulose was expected to swell and plug the holes caused by the torpedoes.
 This did not happen, and Belleisle sank into the mud.
 She was raised with difficulty in October 1903 and sold for scrap to Germany.